 You’re probably thinking this is technically true.
 Of course you’re capable of managing your own calendar, tracking leads, and answering inquiries.
 On top of that, you can even wedge bookkeeping and data entry into your schedule.
 A few video edits here, a social media post there, and you should be good to go.
 Right?

 As a business owner, you’re not only going to have to schedule those meetings.
 You’re also going to have to attend them.
-Those marketing videos and social media posts don’t come out of nowhere as well.
+Those marketing videos and social media posts don’t come out of anywhere as well.
 You’ll have to fine-tune the message you want your business to convey.

-So, technically, yes you can do all these administrative tasks.
+So, technically, yes, you can do all these administrative tasks.
 But can you do them all while running your business?
 And more importantly, would you want to?

 Myth #5: Small businesses don’t need virtual assistants.